pwhb/parthenon/kindness-saga/funogods/draft.md

 "I don't.
 I'm not immune to fear.
 I know the danger better than my colleagues do.
 But I understand the danger of fear even more profoundly.
 Let me tell you about Galvarino.
 The original Galvarino—the warrior my friend was named after.
 He was a Mapuche warrior who fought against Spanish colonists in South America, during a time when Europeans were ruthlessly colonizing indigenous lands.
 They captured Galvarino and cut off his hands as a brutal punishment, then released him alongside other prisoners to spread terror.
 Fear, they believed, was the most effective tool of oppression.

 "But Galvarino refused to become an agent of fear.
 Can you imagine what he did?
 He fastened knives to his mutilated wrists and continued fighting.
 Instead of being held back by fear, he inspired his comrades.
-He transformed his wounds into weapons of resistance."
+He transformed his wounds into weapons of resistance.

 "Unfortunately," dad continued, his voice heavy with a pain that seemed incurable, "he was eventually caught and executed."